FlorenceHapgood/React-ShoppingCart/README.md

 ## Goal

-To learn the basic fundamentals of React and build a shopping cart-type app (This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)
+To learn the basic fundamentals of React and build a shopping cart-type app.

 ## What I learnt

-I followed this great 2.5 hour tutorial https://hackr.io/tutorial/react-crash-course-2018-react-tutorial-with-examples
+I followed this great indepth tutorial https://hackr.io/tutorial/react-crash-course-2018-react-tutorial-with-examples

 I learnt about:
 - JSX